 2. Would you like to travel in Scotland?
 Why? / Why not?

 I would like to travel in Scotland.
 It is not that big country, pretty much like the Czech Republic, so even if I would be there only for two weeks, I would probably be able to see most of it or at least the main places.

 3. Would you like to try wearing a kilt?
 Why? / Why not?

 Yes, I would like to try wearing a kilt.
 I don’t think I have ever seen the real Scottish one.
 But I think it is more fun for guys to try it on, since they are not used to wearing skirts.

 4. Would you like to work in Scotland for a while?
 Why? / Why not?

-I guess it would be fun to work there, maybe for the summer.
-Work there for a month and then travel.
+I guess it would be fun to work there, maybe just for the summer.
+It would be interesting to work there for a month and then travel around.
 I would be able to meet the Scots, get to know them, see the country, and also make some money.

 5. Do you know any typical Scottish words?
 Tell me about it.